 The Lillet terrace at Les Jardins du Marais

 During the summer season, the 4-star hotel Les Jardins du Marais offers a very beautiful, confidential 1500m2 terrace nestled in the heart of the Marais.
-In 2025, the terrace is transformed in the colors of Lillet (a wine-based aperitif brand produced in Podensac, near Bordeaux).
-On the program: signature cocktails with Lillet, of course, pétanque and Mölkky activities.
+In 2025, the terrace is transforming into the colors of Lillet (a wine-based aperitif brand produced in Podensac, near Bordeaux).
+On the program: signature cocktails with Lillet, of course, and pétanque and Mölkky games.

 Les Jardins du Marais